Safer health options for Mississippians

 If approved by Mississippi voters, patients who have debilitating medical conditions will gain access to medical marijuana in Mississippi through physicians certifying it as a treatment option.
 It would simply serve as an additional tool for physicians to help people who are in pain or who have chronic diseases, for whom medical marijuana would help make it through the day.

 The Mississippi Department of Health will regulate the process by which medical marijuana is grown, processed, and made available to patients.
 Limits will be placed on the amount of medical marijuana a patient may obtain over a specified period of time.

 Mississippians who have the following debilitating medical conditions would qualify for medical marijuana: cancer, epilepsy and other seizures, Parkinson’s disease, Huntington’s disease, multiple sclerosis, post-traumatic stress disorder, HIV, AIDS, chronic pain, ALS, glaucoma, Crohn’s disease, sickle-cell anemia, autism with aggressive or self-injurious behavior, spinal cord injuries, and similar diseases.

-A total of 31 states, including Arkansas, Louisiana, and Florida have approved the use of medical marijuana.
-Throughout the country, more than 2.2 million Americans are using medical marijuana to relieve pain and treat other symptoms of debilitating medical conditions.
+A total of 33 states, including Arkansas, Louisiana, Florida, and Oklahoma have approved the use of medical marijuana.
+Throughout the country, more than 2.8 million Americans are using medical marijuana to relieve pain and treat other symptoms of debilitating medical conditions.
 These states have created safe and effective ways to distribute and regulate medical marijuana.

 Safe Alternative to Opioids